 Commander/civilian directors ensure ceremonies are conducted in a dignified and professional manner, appropriate for an official act in a place that provides reverence to the oath being taken; safety of all participants should also be paramount.

-Airmen may request any commissioned officer, including Commissioned warrant officers in the grade of CW2, CW3 and CW4, regardless of component—Regular, Reserve, Guard, or Retired—in the U.S. Armed Forces to perform the ceremony.
+Airmen and Guardians may request any commissioned officer, including Commissioned warrant officers in the grade of CW2, CW3 and CW4, regardless of component—Regular, Reserve, Guard, or Retired—in the U.S. Armed Forces to perform the ceremony.
 Reenlistments can be conducted on any day of the year and traditionally have the U.S. flag forming a backdrop for the oath.
-The reenlisting Airman and reenlisting officer must wear an authorized uniform for the ceremony, although the uniform requirement is optional for retired officers.
-The Air Force physical training uniform is not authorized when conducting a reenlistment.
+The reenlisting Airman or Guardian and reenlisting officer must wear an authorized uniform for the ceremony, although the uniform requirement is optional for retired officers.
+The Air Force or Space Force physical training uniform is not authorized when conducting a reenlistment.

-Airmen must reenlist at their home station unless they are absent due to deployment, hospitalization or are in a pipeline status (school, overseas returnee, etc.).
-In addition, Airmen must be present for duty and cannot reenlist while on leave.
+Airmen and Guardians must reenlist at their home station unless they are absent due to deployment, hospitalization or are in a pipeline status (school, overseas returnee, etc.).
+In addition, Airmen and Guardians must be present for duty and cannot reenlist while on leave.